 There are going to be days when you hate your decision.
 ANY decision.
 I work from home at a slightly more-than-part-time basis.
 I am good at my job.
 I am a prolific writer who can generally nail anything on my first draft.
 My employers love me.
 I love what I do and I am every bit as satisfied as I ever was at my office job.
 And yet I still have days where bleeeeeeeeeaaaaaaargh I’m burnt out and Noah’s annoying me and I just wish I could LEAVE THE HOUSE and TALK WITH ADULTS outside of email and pppffffffffffttttttttttttity.

 So.
 All of this rambling about my own self is to make one obvious point: what you’re feeling is normal, no matter what the decision or circumstances.
 It doesn’t immediately mean you’re making the WRONG decision.
 Perhaps, down the road, you will decide there is a BETTER decision for you and your daughter and significant other.

 (Just don’t expect THAT decision to necessarily always be unicorns and rainbows and perfectly-balanced home-cooked breakfasts, you know?)

 Whew.
 Talky today!
 And I still haven’t even gotten to my bullet points!
 Because OF COURSE I HAVE BULLET POINTS.

-5) Set a mental deadline for reassessing.
+5. Set a mental deadline for reassessing.
 The first month (or two, or three) back is hard.
 It’s just going to be hard.
 You may feel a tremendous amount of relief to be Back Among the Potty-Trained, you may just straight-up hate everyone and everything and fantasize daily about quitting…or about leaving your baby in daycare one night and driving off to Vegas.
 Give yourself time to get over the initial hump, but set a deadline for reassessing the situation and your decision in case the hump seems to last longer than you’re willing to live with.
 Six months, maybe.
-Three.
-A year.
+Or three.
+Or a year.